percona/pxb-docs/docs/page-tracking.md

 # Take an incremental backup using page tracking

-Supports for page tracking functionality for an [incremental backup](create-incremental-backup.md).

 To create an incremental backup with page tracking, Percona XtraBackup uses the MySQL `mysqlbackup` component.
 This component provides a list of pages modified since the last backup, and Percona XtraBackup copies only those